 Skip the hotel

 Hotels are way overpriced, don’t you think?
 If you don’t mind some creative sleeping arrangements consider camping, hostels, or couch surfing.
-Sure, you could stay with friends, but you could also hook up with strangers willing to share a sofa at CouchSurfing.com.
+Sure, you could stay with friends, but you could also connect with strangers willing to share a sofa at CouchSurfing.com.

 Say “no thanks” to car rental insurance